recursivelymanan/NGS-bulk-pipeline/README.md

 ## Installing and running the workflow

 You can run this workflow directly through Nextflow or using the provided Dockerfile.
+Running directly with the nextflow CLI is the best experience, and makes it much easier to solve any errors that may arise, as well as generally looking better.
+However, a Dockerfile is available if needed.

 ### Running with Nextflow (Recommended)